tinorodram/qmio-qiskitcpp/README.md

 | `nlohmann/json` | JSON parsing (fetched automatically by CMake) |
 | Slurm | HPC job scheduler (available on the cluster) |

 > **Note:** This project is designed to run in an HPC environment with access to the Qmio QPU.
-The `qmio/hpc` module must be loaded on the cluster.

 ---